Naterus/restful-countries/README.md

 Create an empty database and enter the database information on your `.env`

+Then run `php artisan migrate`

 Add this variable to your .env
 `APP_VERSION=1` which is the current api version.

 Finally run `php artisan db:seed`

-This would create sample data for you to test, the most important data is the super admin user created.
-`email administrator@restfulcountries.com` and password `12345`
+This would create sample data for you to test, the most important data is the super admin user created. email `administrator@restfulcountries.com` and password `12345`

 You can now run the application.